-Class teachers constitute the main resource for SEN, supporting children through differentiation and use of additional adults in the classroom.
+Class teachers constitute the main resource for SEN, supporting children through quality first teaching, including differentiation and use of additional adults in the classroom.

 Identification, assessment and review

 As a result of the SEND (Special Educational Needs and Disability) Reforms 2014, pupils who were previously School Action or School Action Plus are now identified as SEN Support.
 Pupils with a Statement will now have an Education, Health and Care Plan (EHC Plan).